 Oberoi Zahra: A close-up

 The Oberoi Zahra is a spacious boat.
 Incredibly spacious for such a small riverboat.
 Upon entering the two-tiered lobby of the boat, you cannot stop but marvel at all that space.
 Benches, seating groups, and wide-open windows – it’s truly glorious.
 Stainless-steel, white Carrara marble and fine leathers everywhere you look, with a design classic sprinkled in here and there.

 I am a very visual guy, and interior design is important to me.
 I feel this is where the Oberoi Zahra truly excels.
 I’ve been on a couple of luxury cruise ships and usually even on these super exclusive ships the furniture is a compromise between beauty and the necessities (& dangers) of the wide-open sea.
 As the chances of running into a tempest on the Nile are exceedingly slim (we did experience a sandstorm tho!), everything feels pretty much like in a design hotel.
 I loved it!

-With that much space and so little guest, the ship is also incredibly quiet.
+With that much space and so little guests, the ship is also incredibly quiet.
 It never feels crowded, you rarely run into anyone and even the sun deck is an oasis of quiet.
 As I never was a guy for socializing, I felt this was incredible and exactly what I wanted – combining the wonders of ancient Egypt with a bit of relaxation.

 And in case you are wondering: There are elevators around the boat and everything is perfectly fit for physically-challenged guest, as they put it on the website.
 In our tour group, there was a guy who recently had a knee surgery and they did everything in their power to accommodate him.